arithmechanics/RP2-SENT_TX/README.md

 SENT Protocol Transmitter using Raspberry Pi Pico with PIO on MicroPython.
 Written by Dmitriy Levchenkov (arithmechanics.com), 2021

+*I am not a MicroPython guru.
+Any suggestions to restructure or improve the code are welcome.
+Always check signal timing with an oscilloscope or logic analyzer*

 # Installation
 Install MicroPython on your RP2
 Upload script to RP2: